-3.3.2.2 Verification of the interest and understanding of the content monthly video format on the financial markets, particularly in France and Italy.
+3.2.2 Verification of the interest and understanding of the content

 Amundi regularly verifies the correct understanding of the content it distributes with a representative panel of its end clients.
 It relies on an external service provider who submits questionnaires online or by phone.